 - Pennsylvania Commission on Crime and Delinquency’s Homeland Security and Law Enforcement and Justice Advisory Committees

-- William Penn Charter School Lower School Co-chair
+- Co-Chair, Parents Association, William Penn Charter School Lower School

 - Nutter for Mayor Police, Personnel, Prison and Law Department Transition Teams

 - Executive Board Member and First Vice President, Habitat for Humanity

 - Girl Scouts of America, Take the Lead Campaign (2012-16)